 Excess fatty tissue is deposited in certain areas of the body based on our genetics, body weight, and gender.
 You can change your size through weight loss, but your shape will stay relatively the same.

 Liposuction is an excellent way to reduce these diet- and exercise-resistant fatty deposits and improve your size and shape.
 Improving your contours with liposuction allows you to look more proportional and wear clothes you previously could not.
-Psychologically, after liposuction, our patients from Ridgewood, Paterson, Jersey City, and other nearby areas often experience improved self-esteem and an enhanced body image.
+Psychologically, after liposuction, our patients from Hackensack, Ridgewood, Mahwah, and Somerset, NJ, and other nearby areas often experience improved self-esteem and an enhanced body image.
 They also feel more self-confident.

 Before & After Photos

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.OK